fbpx

 Are you self-employed with your own company?
 You can give yourself meal vouchers to maximise your income.
 And because, in your own company, you’re both employer and employee, you benefit twice from the tax advantage.

-Meal vouchers for the self-employed
+Meal vouchers for the self-employed: how does it work?

 Not for self-employed sole traders